iluwatar/java-design-patterns/combinator/README.md

 ## Intent of Combinator Design Pattern

-Combine multiple smaller functions or operations into a single, more complex operation, allowing for flexible and reusable code.
+The Combinator pattern, a functional programming technique widely used in Java, is essential for combining functions to build complex behaviors.
+This pattern allows developers to combine multiple smaller functions or operations into a single, more complex operation, promoting flexible and reusable code.
+By leveraging higher-order functions, the Combinator pattern enhances code reuse and maintainability in Java applications, making it a valuable tool in software design.
+This approach fosters the creation of modular, scalable solutions in Java development.

 ## Detailed Explanation of Combinator Pattern with Real-World Examples